davidcopano/github-actions-ionic-cordova/README.md

 # Github Actions Ionic Cordova

-Acción de Github para que genere APK de producción instalable.
-Ver archivos .yml en la ruta `.github/workflows` para más detalles.
+Github action to generate debug or production APKs.
+See .yml files in the `.github/workflows` path for details.